 For types I, III, and IV, your child’s healthcare provider may suggest a special diet to help control symptoms.
+Frequent feedings may be needed to prevent low blood sugar.
+In some cases, your child may need overnight feeding via a nasogastric tube.
 Your child may also have to take certain medicines.

 For other types of GSD, your child may need to limit exercise to avoid muscle cramps.
-He or she may need to have a medical treatment to replace the enzyme that is missing (enzyme replacement therapy).
+They may need to have a medical treatment to replace the enzyme that is missing (enzyme replacement therapy).

-What are the complications of glycogen storage disease in a child?
+What are possible complications of glycogen storage disease in a child?

-Glycogen buildup can hurt the liver and muscles.
-This can create other problems if your child has certain types of GSD such as:
+Glycogen buildup can hurt the liver, the heart, the neurologic system, and muscles.
+This can create other problems if your child has certain types of GSD, such as:

-- Type III.
-This can cause harmless (benign) tumors in the liver.
+Type I. This can cause arthritis, dental problems, inflammatory bowel disease, recurring infections, and harmless (benign) tumors in the liver.